-- 1. Tier 1 is universal instruction and practices provided to all students. - Tier 2 is targeted instruction and practices provided to some at-risk students. - Tier 3 in intensive instruction and practices provided to a few students with significant support needs. - Essential components of the RTI process also include standard protocols and/or problem-solving methods, an integrated data collection and assessment system, and the use of data to monitor student progress and inform instructional adjustments and other key decisions at each tier.
-Best practices for an effective RTI process include the following: - Ensure all struggling learners have access to 100% of core instruction in math and reading, and that additional tiered supports are provided in addition to, not instead of, core instruction; - 2.
+- 1. Tier 1 is universal instruction and practices provided to all students. - Tier 2 is targeted instruction and practices provided to some at-risk students. - 3.
+Tier 3 in intensive instruction and practices provided to a few students with significant support needs. - D. Essential components of the RTI process also includes standard protocols and/or problem-solving methods, an integrated data collection and assessment system, and the use of data to monitor student progress and inform instructional adjustments and other key decisions at each tier.
+Best practices for an effective RTI process include the following: - 1.
+Ensure all struggling learners have access to 100% of core instruction in math and reading, and that additional tiered supports are provide in addition to, not instead of, core instruction; - 2.
 Tier 2 targeted and Tier 3 intensive academic interventions are used to backfill missed content, to clarify misunderstandings, to pre-teach upcoming skills, and are closely aligned with the core curriculum. - 3.
-Academic interventions are provided by professionals with training, background, and content experience for teaching the - Behavior interventions are provided by professionals with training, background, and behavior support expertise regarding challenging behaviors.

-E. RTI decisions are made collaboratively by both general education and special education professionals to create an integrated system of instruction and intervention guided by student outcome data.
+Academic interventions are provided by professionals with training, background, and content expertise for teaching the specific content. - 4.
+Behavior interventions are provided by professionals with training, background, and behavior support expertise regarding challenging behaviors. - E. RTI decisions are made collaboratively by both general education and special education professionals to create an integrated system of instruction and intervention guided by student outcome data.

 AUTHORITY NOTE: Promulgated in accordance with R.S.
 17:1941 et seq.
-HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:897 (May 2009), effective July 1, 2009, LR 51: §303.
-School Building Level Committee A. - A.4 5.
-Refer the student to pupil appraisal personnel for support services in accordance with Chapter 13 of this Part.
-6. - B AUTHORITY NOTE: Promulgated in accordance with R.S.
+HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:897 (May 2009), effective July 1, 2009, LR 51:

+§303.
+School Building Level Committee

+A. - A.4

+5. Refer the student to pupil appraisal personnel for support services in accordance with Chapter 14 of this Part.

+6 - B

+AUTHORITY NOTE: Promulgated in accordance with R.S.
 17:1941 et seq.
+HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:897 (May 2009), effective July 1, 2009, LR 51:

+§305.
+Screening Activities

+A. Overview

-HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:897 (May 2009), effective July 1, 2009, LR 51: §305.
-Screening Activities A. Overview 1.
-An LEA shall identify a student, enrolled in an educational program operated by the LEA, as suspected of having a disability only after the student has participated in an RTI process that produces data sufficient for the SBLC to recommend that a comprehensive individual evaluation be conducted by pupil appraisal personnel.
-For a student suspected of having a communication disorder, follow the screening activities in §305.D.1 3.
+- 1. An LEA shall identify a student, enrolled in an educational program operated by the LEA, as suspected of having a disability only after the student has participated in an RTI process that produces data sufficient for the SBLC to recommend that a comprehensive individual evaluation be conducted by pupil appraisal personnel.
+For a student suspected of having a communication disorder, follow the screening activities in §305.D.1.3.
 For a child not enrolled in school, screening activities are to be conducted by Pupil Appraisal personnel.
 Through the RTI process the SBLC shall coordinate and document results of all screening activities described below.
-RTI and screening activities for enrolled students (public and private) are conducted by general education personnel with assistance from other school personnel and pupil appraisal members, if necessary.
-2. The screening of a student by a teacher or specialist to determine appropriate instructional strategies for curriculum implementation shall not be considered to be an evaluation for eligibility for special education and related services.
-B. - B.1.a.i ii.
-No hearing concerns problems are currently being exhibited by the student. iii.
-There is no history of acute or chronic ear infections $\underline{\text{and/}}$ or persistent $\underline{\text{respiratory congestion}}$ $\underline{\text{head-colds}}$ indicated in the health screening. b b.i. ii. middle ear pressure outside the range of -200 and +50 daPa fluid mm H 2 O in either ear; or iii. - 2.a.i ii.
-No vision concerns problems are currently being exhibited by the student. iii. - b.ii iii.
-Repealed. c. - 3 a.
-Sensory processing screening is conducted to determine if a student is "at risk" for sensory processing difficulties that interfere with access and participation in the educational program .
-(Refer to the Sensory Processing Screening Checklist in the Appendix for further guidance.)
-Sensory processing concerns may include the following: i. - viii ix.
-Repealed.
-C. - D.2 a.
-Repealed. b. articulation, oral motor functioning, and oral structure; c. receptive and expressive language to include linguistics and pragmatics; and d. voice : • 3.
-If the student's communication skills are "at risk," evidence-based interventions shall be conducted by a speech-language pathologist or speech language pathology assistant other appropriate personnel with fidelity and for the length of time necessary to obtain sufficient data to determine their effectiveness.
-Informed parental consent must be obtained before conducting these interventions.
-In the case of a suspected voice impairment, there must also be an assessment conducted by an appropriate medical specialist prior to implementing the interventions.
-E. - E.2 a. lack of strength, endurance, and flexibility limiting access and participation in campus mobility and curriculum; be. f. poor sense of body awareness; or g. difficulty in demonstrating motor sequences, frequent falling, difficulty managing uneven surfaces, stairs, or changes in terrain, difficulty with obstacle negotiation; or h. management of classroom materials, including technology.

-1. Assistive Technology screening is conducted through an observation of the student's skills and educational environment.
-(See Appendix for the Louisiana Assistive Technology Screening Checklist for further guidance.)

-F. ...

-2. - 2.a. ...
+RTI and screening activities for enrolled students (public and private) are conducted by general education personnel with assistance from other school personnel and pupil appraisal members, if necessary. - 2.
+The screening of a student by a teacher or specialist to determine appropriate instructional strategies for curriculum implementation shall not be considered to be an evaluation for eligibility for special education and related services.

+B.-B.1.a.i.